Tell us about your vision for the Center for Memory Health. Who will it serve and how?

 The center will serve people with all types of memory concerns, and also family members and friends of those with memory issues.
 We’ll start with a comprehensive assessment for a person with a memory complaint.
 That assessment will provide answers about whether the complaint is due to a memory condition like Alzheimer’s, or something else such as depression.
 Once the assessment program is in place, treatments will focus on family support and care management, including a focus on person-centered goals to adjust to memory concerns and improve quality of life.

 We’ll emphasize person-centered care and family-oriented treatments.
 Alzheimer’s and other dementias are the sixth leading cause of death, currently affecting more than 5 million Americans, and 1 in 3 seniors has symptoms of dementia at the time of death.
 Sadly, of the top 10 causes of death, Alzheimer’s is the only one that can’t be prevented or cured.
 However, research on family-oriented and person-centered treatments has advanced, and there is now great evidence about ways to cope with symptoms to maintain quality of life.
-The Center of Excellence will rely on these approaches.
+The Center for Memory Health will rely on these approaches.

 What got you interested in Alzheimer’s and Dementia?
 Did you have an experience early in your career that led you down this path?